 Gender inequality has been existing in the fisheries sector for many years.
-In particular, Harper et al. (2013) stated that women are restricted in resource access and decision-making (Thorpe et al.

-that countries that have performed well towards achieving gender equity have also reached higher levels of economic growth and social well-being in general (World Economic Forum 2008).
+In particular, Harper et al. (2013) stated that women are restricted in resource access and decision-making (Thorpe et al. 2014).
+However, there is already increasing evidence that countries that have performed well towards achieving gender equity have also reached higher levels of economic growth and social well-being in general (World Economic Forum 2008).
 Women have a significant involvement in the industry, and their participation is focused on facilitating the smooth flow of the fisheries' value chains.
 They are engaged in the pre- and post-harvest subsistence tasks and in household management which offers support in the fishing activities of men (Walker 2001).